Vlad-Vlaicu/Mobanko/docs/uml/fluxuri.md

 * 4. The database will update itself and relay confirmation.
 * 5. The system will display success and then the login screen.

- Post-condition: the user will no longer be registered.
+ Post-condition: the user will only be registered in the system for tracing purposes and will no longer be able to login.
 ### Alternatives
 * 2. 1.
 If the system does not receive the confirmation, follow branch 3.1 of the "Account deactivation" flux.
 * 3. 1.
 If the system does not receive the confirmation, follow branch 3.1 of the "Account deactivation" flux.